mchl18/certcheckbot/README.md

 - Slack notifications for expiring certificates
 - Optional heartbeat messages to confirm service is running
 - HTTP API for health checks and log access
+- Web UI for configuration and log viewing
 - Automatic backup of alert history
 - Structured logging with file and console output